ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 As well as producing the regression ready datasets, [2_construct_regression_ready_data.do](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/2_construct_regression_ready_data.do) can produce both break_data_TINV_clim.dta and break_data_TINV_clim_EX.dta .
-These are intermediate datasets, that are outputted for use in plots later in the analysis.
+These are intermediate datasets, that are outputted for 3x3 array plotting.
 These datasests contain covariate information for each country-year, including:
 * Income:
     * Decile of overall income distribution of our observations (`gpid`)
     * Tercile of overall income distribution of our observations (`tpid`)
     * Income groupings based on location of knot (`largegpid_*`), note, these vary by product.
         * See the Paper Section A.7 for discussion of what these knots are.
-    * Average values of the long run income covariate, within each climate tercile (`avgInc_tgpid`)
+    * Average values of the long run income covariate, within each CDD tercile (`avgInc_tgpid`)
     * Maximum values of the long run income covariate within each income group (`maxInc_largegpid_other_energy` and `maxInc_largegpid_electricity`)

 * Climate
-    * Tercile of the distribution of long run CDDs (`tgpid`)
+    * Tercile of the distribution of long run CDDs (`tpid`)
     * Average value of the long run HDD covariate, within each income tercile (`avgHDD_tpid`)
     * Average value of the long run CDD covariate, within each income tercile (`avgCDD_tpid`)